solvedDev/MCBE-Documentation/README.md

 - better values for boolean types
 - filters to correct mistakes in the vanilla files
 - only push the same string once
+- mapping vanilla descriptions onto the new documentation